sbusso/scrapework/docs/Design.md

 Observers can report metrics, statistics, and observations to external systems, dashboards, or logging platforms for monitoring, analysis, and alerting purposes.

+## Reporters

+Reporters are components that gather metadata, validation results, and other information from various parts of the scraper, including observers, validators, and pipelines.
+They process and format the collected data and push it to external channels for reporting and notification purposes.

+The framework provides a `Scraper.use(Reporter, **kwargs)` method to add reporters to the scraping flow.
+Multiple reporters can be used to send data to different channels or destinations.

+Examples of Reporters:

+- `EmailReporter`: Collects metadata and sends a summary report via email.
+- `SlackReporter`: Pushes real-time updates and notifications to a Slack channel.
+- `DatabaseReporter`: Stores the collected metadata and reports in a database for further analysis.
+- `LoggingReporter`: Logs the gathered information to a file or a logging service.

+Reporters can be configured with specific settings, such as email addresses, Slack webhook URLs, database connections, or logging levels, depending on the reporting destination.

 ## Usage

 To use the Web Scraper Framework, you need to create a subclass of the `Scraper` class and define a `configuration` method to set up the scraper's components.
 Here's an example: